planetis-m/fuzz-experiments/tasks.md

 - [ ] Safe enum/range mutator, needs a macro (try to reuse rank from enumutils).
 (1h)
 - [ ] Write some docs and a ref example.
 - [ ] Missing: refs/tuples/arrays.
+- [ ] Do we really need the sampler now that the design changed not to follow seq items.

 MAYBE
 =====